 Clean The Surfaces You Will Paint

-The second option is better since you'll need to take them out anyway.
-This way, you won't have to avoid painting over the gaps.
+This way, you won’t have to avoid painting over the gaps.
 Make sure to leave a space where they can dry.
+Use a clean cloth and dishwashing detergent to wipe the surfaces.

 Lightly Sanding the Dresser and Drawers

-Once the surface is dry, you will need sandpaper.
-A 120-grit sandpaper should be good for this project.
-Regardless of the dresser you own, we'll have to scuff the surface.
+Once the surface is dry, grab 120-grit sandpaper.
+Regardless of the dresser you own, we’ll have to scuff the surface.

-If the dresser is painted, you won't have to remove the current paint.
-We need to sand it enough to create a surface that will help the new coat stick.
-Sanding also helps to remove any imperfections on the dresser.
+If the dresser is painted, you won’t have to remove the current paint; just sand enough to help the new coat stick and smooth out any imperfections.

 Keep in mind not to sand the surface too hard.
 That’s especially the case for MDF dressers.
 Doing it on wood dressers will create imperfections.